 Our customers generally do not place purchase orders far in advance, partly due to the cyclical nature of the semiconductor industry.
 As a result, we do not typically operate with any significant backlog.
 The lack of a significant backlog makes it difficult for us to forecast our revenues in future periods.
-Moreover, since our expense levels are based in part on our expectations of future revenues, we may be unable to adjust costs in a timely manner to compensate for revenue shortfalls.
-We expect that in the future our revenues in any quarter will continue to be substantially dependent upon purchase orders received in that quarter and in the immediately preceding quarter.
+Moreover, since our expense levels are based in part on our expectations of future revenues, we may be unable to adjust costs in a timely manner to compensate for revenue shortfalls caused by cancellations, rescheduling of orders or lower actual orders than quantities forecasted.
+Some purchase orders may be cancelled by the customer without penalty.
+Jazz also may elect to permit cancellation of orders without penalty where management believes it is in its best interest to do so.
+Rescheduling may relate to quantities or delivery dates, and sometimes relates to the specifications of the products it is shipping.
+Consequently, we cannot be certain that orders on backlog will be shipped when expected or at all.

+We expect that in the future, our revenues in any quarter will continue to be substantially dependent upon purchase orders received in that quarter and in the immediately preceding quarter.
 We cannot assure you that any of our customers will continue to place orders with us in the future at the same levels as in prior periods.
+For these reasons, our backlog at any given date may not be a reliable indicator of our future revenues.